-There will be open water sources that people use to refresh themselves and wash off some of the paint from their face β do not swallow a drop of that water!!!
-After Holi, we had a week long very bad STOMACH FLU caused probably by either swallowing some of the color powder or water poisoning… or something else…or altogether.
+There will be open water sources for everyone.
+People use to refresh themselves and wash off some of the paint from their face.
+Do not swallow a drop of that water although is tempting under the heat!!!.
+After Holi, we had a week long very bad STOMACH FLU.
+Water or pain, whatever it was, it keep us busy.
 In India, stomach flu is always an option.

-– BE OPEN MINDED β connect with locals and learn some dancing moves.
+– BE OPEN MINDED hence connect with locals and learn some dancing moves.

-– If you are a FEMALE TRAVELING ALONE, SORRY but DON`T BE TOO OPEN MINDED (still, be moderately open minded) β groups of enthusiastic, possibly drunk man can behave too euphoric towards foreign lonely girls.
-Indians normally don’t drink much alcohol but on a celebration like this there is plenty of alcohol involved and things can get WILD.
-In any case, there will be plenty of fun Indian girls who will invite you to join them so no reason to worry too much.
+– If you are a FEMALE TRAVELING ALONE, SORRY but DON`T BE TOO OPEN MINDED (still, be moderately open minded) – groups of enthusiastic, possibly drunk man can behave too euphoric towards foreign lonely girls.
+Indians normally don’t drink much alcohol.
+However, on a celebration like this there is plenty of alcohol involved and party turns on very quickly.
+In any case, there will be plenty of fun Indian girls who will invite you to join them.
+No reason to worry too much.

 – Don`t forget to SEND PHOTOS to your family and wait for their funny comments.